 |1.
 Panasonic||2.
 Nikon||3.
 Canon|

-Photography embarks you on a journey full of adventures and stories through colour and light.
+Photography embarks you on a journey full of adventures and stories through color and light.
 It essentially means capturing light through a digital sensor included in a camera, to form an image.

 It emerged as an exciting form of art and expression in the 19th century, soon after Eastman Kodak released the film ‘Kodachrome.’